-Solution: Therefore, provide students with motivational messages that promote the growth mindset.
-Students with a growth mindset believe that they can acquire skills as long as they invest time and effort learning it, while fixed-mindset students do not.
+Solution: Therefore, provide students with motivational messages that promote the growth mindset when they fail to answer a problem.
+Students with a growth mindset believe that they can acquire skills as long as they invest time and effort to learn it, while fixed-mindset students do not.
 Motivational messages that promote the growth mindset may help change the way fixed-mindset students think about their intelligence and encourage them to persist.
 Some examples of motivational messages may be: "Did you know that when we learn something new our brain actually changes?
 It forms new connections inside that help us solve problems in the future.
 Pretty amazing, huh?", "I think that more important than getting the problem right is putting in the effort and keeping in mind the fact that we can all be good at math if we try.", and "When we realize we don't know why that was not the right answer, it helps us understand better what we need to practice."
 [Ostrow et al. 2014].
-Motivational messages may be presented to students before assigning them practice problems so they are primed to persist throughout the learning activity.
-Messages may also be provided during the problem solving activity so that students are reminded to persist despite experiencing difficulties while learning.
-It may be even better to provide feedback on students' progress together with motivational messages, or animated pedagogical agents.
+Motivational messages may be shown with explanatory feedback when students struggle to solve a problem so they remember why it is important to persist.
+Motivational messages may be presented in different ways such as textual messages, audio messages, videos, or animated pedagogical agents.
+Avoid overusing motivational messages so students do not get bored or annoyed by it.
+For example, show messages only when the student submits an incorrect answer on the second attempt and only in every other Math problem.